ZECHEESELORD/buh/docs/fulcrum-item-engine-spec.md

    - Category derived from `Material` (e.g. diamond sword → `SWORD`).
    - Traits derived from defaults (e.g. tools get `MELEE_ENCHANTABLE`).
-   - `StatsComponent` may be empty or minimal; actual power can be provided via a migration layer.
+   - `StatsComponent` may be empty or minimal; a vanilla stat table seeds PDC stats for uncustomized items so they participate in the unified pipeline.

    This ensures every item in the game has a valid definition.